ParkerBooth/ParkerBooth.github.io/index.md

 **Description**: This project aimed to build a consistent API that runs every five minutes to automatically update ForceDeck data files utilized by an entire athletics department.
 The API was implemented in R-Studio and was designed to check for new data and then update the sports-specific data frames to keep all data current.

-I worked with the Vald API documentation and resource files.
+This project was completed using the Vald API documentation and resource files.
 A substantial portion of time was spent on researching how to code an API and how to validate API credentials within R. The other portion of time was spent formatting and specifying the incoming data so the formatting was consistent with the existing data formats.

 - **[Main](https://github.com/ParkerBooth/Sports-Analyst-Portfolio/blob/main/Sports%20Science%20Projects/ForceDecks%20API/FD%20main.R)**
 - **[Utils](https://github.com/ParkerBooth/Sports-Analyst-Portfolio/tree/main/Sports%20Science%20Projects/ForceDecks%20API/utils)**